matchmore/tech-blog/20180808/README.md

 ```

-To no produce to much boilerplate for our example, lets hijack the `Item` class and make it do some more work for us.
+To avoid producing too much boilerplate for our example, let's hijack the `Item` class and make it do some more work for us.

 Change the `List` to a `HashSet` to handle duplication and modify the `Item` class accordingly.